sourabh48/VoiceSearcher/README.md

 # Speakup
-A sample app for voice searching
+A dummy sample app for voice searching